alexlib/OpenRiverCam/docs/cameras.rst

 .. image:: img/bathymetry_edit.gif

 An alternative way to providing bathymetry is to paste a list of coordinates in comma-separated-values (CSV) format.
-This format should have as header the EPSG code in which the eastern (x) and northern (y) oriented coordinates are given.
-The content is a simple set of rows, with `X, Y, Z` where X is the Eastern oriented coordinate (or longitude), Y is the Northern oriented coordinate (or latitude) and Z is the elevation, in the reference system you used, or your GPS device used.
-If you use CSV inputs, you are free to use the CRS, represented as EPSG code, of your choice to feed in coordinates.
-They will be automatically converted into the CRS of the site with which the coordinates are used.
-This is ideal if you use an RTK GPS device, as these mostly give coordinates in latitude and longitude.
+The content is a simple set of rows, with `X, Y, Z` where X is the Eastern oriented coordinate (or longitude), Y is the Northern oriented coordinate (or latitude) and Z is the elevation (in meters), in the reference system you provided when creating the bathymetry.
+Again, note that RTK GPS devices usually report coordinates in latitude and longitude so this is the default.
 Note that if you provide latitude and longitude coordinates, also the order should be the Eastern oriented coordinates first, and then the Northern oriented coordinates.
 An example of a set of latitude longitude points with bathymetry is given below.
 This is a bathymetry used for our site in The Netherlands, Limburg.
 It will be automatically